Rise to Success: Career Highlights of Danica Patrick

 2007: Moved to Andretti Green Racing

-November 2008: Formula One test called off
+November 2008: Formula One Test Cancellation

 2008: Indy Japan 300 Victory

-2009: US F1 considering testing Patrick
+2009: US F1 Interest

-In late 2009, the American Formula One team US F1 allegedly considered testing Danica Patrick for a potential drive in 2010.
+In late 2009, the American Formula One team US F1 considered testing Danica Patrick for a potential drive in 2010.

-2010: Two Second-Place Finishes
+2010: Two Second-Place Finishes in IndyCar

 2010: Began Racing in NASCAR Nationwide Series

-August 2011: Plans to Focus on NASCAR
+August 2011: Focus on NASCAR

-2011: Left IndyCar for Stock Car Racing
+2011: Left IndyCar to Focus on Stock Car Racing

 2011: Fourth-Place Finish at Las Vegas Motor Speedway

-2012: Ecclestone Advocates for Patrick in F1
+2012: Ecclestone's Comments on Patrick in F1

 2012: Contract Extension